“It was clear from when he first joined, he couldn’t wait to get to know the other members. He’s really had a positive effect on the entire group.”

 Portuguese chatterbox Andre worked hard to overcome a language barrier, before feeling isolated after leaving college.
 The social side of sport has been his way back into society.

-Andre, is a 24-year-old, Portuguese chatterbox with microcephaly and hyperactivity.
+Andre is a Portuguese chatterbox with microcephaly and hyperactivity.
 Microcephaly is a neurodevelopmental disorder that effects the way the brain or nervous system grows and resulting symptoms often include a learning disability, hyperactivity and delayed motor and speech functions.

 One thing is for sure, it hasn’t affected Andre’s speech functions and according to Club Lambeth coach, Lauren “the club would be very quiet without him!”